 - Shemara Wikramanayake

-In every one of our offices across 31 markets around the world, you’ll find individuals from diverse backgrounds with different ways of thinking, different skills and different experiences.
+In every one of our offices across 33 markets around the world, you’ll find individuals from diverse backgrounds with different ways of thinking, different skills and different experiences.
 At Macquarie we value the innovation and creativity that diversity of thought brings and recognise that inclusion ensures all our people are empowered to innovate and invest for a better future.

 We recognise that equity, success and personal empowerment must be available to all our people as a right, not a privilege, and we must continue our efforts outside and inside the workplace to build a future that secures these rights for everyone.

-We recognise we don’t have all the answers today, but we are dedicated to addressing the conditions that fuel inequity – to create real and sustainable cultural change.
+We recognise we don’t have all the answers today, but we are dedicated to addressing the conditions that fuel inequity to create real, long-term sustainable cultural change.
 Learn more about our actions.

 Principles of inclusion are embedded within our policies, practices and procedures, with workplace adjustments and technology available to all.

 We promote awareness of visible and invisible disabilities, including through global campaigns.
 In FY21 we became a signatory to The Valuable 500 and partner with leading organisations to provide resources to ensure that everyone is empowered and enabled to succeed at Macquarie.